jrpat/hoot/README.md

 # Hoot

 Hoot is a Tcl-powered text preprocessor.
-That is, it's is a tool for dynamically generating any kind of textual content -- especially where the textual content far outweighs the program.
+That is, it's is a tool for dynamically generating any kind of textual content -- especially where the textual content outweighs the generating program.
+It's useful for generating all kinds of things: prose, HTML, CSS, LaTeX, SQL, even C.

 By way of rough analogy: